What are strategic life planning frameworks?

-A meta-analysis by psychologists Edwin Locke and Gary Latham, spanning 35 years of research, found that specific and challenging goals led to higher performance across the vast majority of studied settings [1].
+A synthesis by psychologists Edwin Locke and Gary Latham, spanning 35 years of research, found strong and consistent support for the effectiveness of specific and challenging goals across both laboratory and field settings [1].
 The gap between career planning and life planning is where most frustration hides.

 As productivity researcher James Clear argues in “Atomic Habits,” systems outperform goals because you fall to the level of your systems rather than rising to the level of your goals [2].
 Strategic life planning builds the system that supports your goals across every domain that matters.